 The ISREC Foundation was founded on June 18, 1964 thanks to the determination of its president, Mr. Rodolphe Stadler, and of its director and co-founder, Prof. Henri Isliker.
 Its first activity was the establishment of the Swiss Institute for Experimental Cancer Research (ISREC), run by Prof. Isliker.

-Over the past fifty years, more than 150 personalities from Switzerland and abroad, including four Nobel Prize winners, have sat on the Foundation Council or the Scientific Board of the ISREC Foundation.
+Over the past fifty years, more than 150 personalities from Switzerland and abroad, including five Nobel Prize winners, have sat on the Foundation Council or the Scientific Board of the ISREC Foundation.
 The institute has participated in significant research projects and discoveries, notably in the areas of mutagenesis, genome instability and repair, immunology, the cell cycle, cell biology, tumor virology, oncogenes, cell differentiation and bioinformatics.
 The work accomplished by the scientists supported by the Foundation contributes to a better understanding of the mechanisms underlying cancer and to identifying new therapeutic targets in diseases.

 Since 2008, the ISREC consists of two distinct and independent entities: